Logo

 4.

-Geddy Lee's father died young, which forced Geddy Lee's mother to work to support three children, running the Newmarket, Ontario variety store that her husband had owned and managed.
+Geddy Lee's father died young, which forced Geddy Lee's mother to work to support their three children by running the Newmarket, Ontario, variety store that her husband had owned and managed.

 5.